Lapin0t/phd-manuscript/main/04_ogs.typ

 For other scoped syntactic categories like values or terms, the indexing scope constrains what variables the term can _mention_.
-Because we want to think of variables as pointers into a scope, in terms of conceptual dependency, the scope is pre-existing and the term over it comes afterwards.
+Because we want to think of variables as pointers into a scope, in terms of conceptual dependency, the scope is preexisting and the term over it comes afterwards.
 It is then sensible to reflect this dependency formally and use scoped-and-typed families, making the sort of terms _depend_ on a scope (and also on an object type).
 On the other hand, the scope of an observation is not there to constrain anything but to make